 The agreement is contingent upon buy-in from state entities across the country for the deal to remain attractive to the companies that are a party to it.
 Without significant participation from states that would otherwise sue the distributors, the deal could easily fall apart.
 On its own, Johnson and Johnson recently settled on the courthouse steps with the State of New York for $230 million.
 As part of the settlement, J&J agreed to permanently leave the opioid market—as a manufacturer or distributor—in the United States.

 Money cannot buy happiness nor can it return loved ones lost too soon.
 However, money can fund prevention and recovery programs, outreach education, and services to communities with citizens in real need.
 For those with families torn apart by addiction, money and services may help ease the pain of life going forward—without the help of a pill.

 Speak with an experienced medical malpractice attorney in Washington, DC or Baltimore, MD

-From offices in Washington, DC and Baltimore, Maryland, the award-winning legal team at Schochor and Staton, P.A. aggressively pursues compensation for patients and families injured through the negligence of physicians and healthcare facilities.
+From offices in Washington, DC and Baltimore, Maryland, the award-winning legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively pursues compensation for patients and families injured through the negligence of physicians and healthcare facilities.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.